IamHelenJay/LITA_Class_Documentation/README.md

 ### Data Sources
 ---
-The primary sourace of Data used here is
+The primary sourace of Data used here is:
+1. HR Management System (HRMS)
+2. Payroll software
+3. Employee database

 ### Tools Used
 ---